 - This study investigates the relationship between coffee consumption and productivity.

-Once you have established the central aims of your paper or dissertation, indicate the methods that you used to achieve them.
-This part should be a straightforward description of what you did in one or two sentences.
+Next, indicate the methods that you used to answer your question.
+This part should generally be a straightforward description of what you did in one or two sentences.
 It is usually written in the past simple tense as it refers to completed actions.

 - Semi-structured interviews will be conducted with 25 participants.